wazo-platform/wazo-doc/source/cti_client/cti_client.rst

 ``callto:`` links will work out-of-the-box in Safari and other web browsers after installing the client.

-``tel:`` links will open facetime after installing the client.
-To make the xivoclient the default application to open ``tel:`` URLs in safari.
+``tel:`` links will open FaceTime after installing the client.
+To make the XiVO Client the default application to open ``tel:`` URLs in Safari.

-1. Open the facetime application
+1. Open the FaceTime application
 2. Connect using your apple account
-3. Open the facetime preferences
+3. Open the FaceTime preferences
 4. Change the *Default for calls* entry to *xivoclient.app*